SQL Server Data Masking with DbDefence

 - Data Masking, is a middle ground option between the first two offerings where you still enable Transparent Data Encryption to protect the data at rest online and in backups, but also mask data in sensitive columns to hide the data from administrators, analysts and Power Users, whereas authorized users or applications access the original data.

-- Data Masking - Data Masking for particular fields to protect sensitive data outside of approved business applications
+- Dynamic Data Masking (DDM) - The Dynamic Data Masking feature is for particular fields to protect sensitive data outside of approved business applications

 - Low Performance Impact - Minimal SQL Server and application performance impact